Kev-KW/Probability-Calculator/readme.md

    - Python Version used (Not necessary): `3.11.5`

-2. **Adjustable Costs**
+3. **Adjustable Costs**
-   At the top of the Calculator.py, you can change the cost of each resource according to the current game economy:
+   At the top of the Calculator.py, you can change the cost of items to the current game economy:
    ```python
    itemCost = 10
    scrollCost = 0.5